-SQL is a most popular and used query language among database programmers.
+SQL is the most popular and used query language among database programmers.
 SQL queries use many operators and clauses.
 Here, an operator is a reserved word in the SQL, that is used to perform any specific operation on the SQL statements.
 The operations like arithmetic or comparison operations are performed with the help of various operators.
 In this article, we are going to discuss commonly used SQL operators and Especially Union and Union All operators.
 Once you will go through this article, you must have complete information about the commonly used SQL operators and its uses.
+Also, if you think that you want to gain some in-depth knowledge of SQL, then enroll yourself in a course or just go for a demo session for the time being.

 Nowadays, SQL is much popular and even to get the result from huge or large data sets we may need to execute complex queries.
 SQL operators help us to retrieve the selected data records from huge data sets quickly.
 Whenever a Select operation is performed on the records then there may be a certain clause for selecting the records and for this the operators are used.
-Here, we are going to discuss all types of operators used in SQL and will describe UNION operator in detail, that issued to merge two data tables.
+Here, we are going to discuss all types of operators used in SQL and will describe UNION operators in detail, that are issued to merge two data tables.
 Apart from this, there are a few other operators as well as in the SQL.
+So, what is SQL union?
+Let us understand!

 SQL Operators usually specify the conditions in an SQL statement and work as a conjunction to join multiple conditional statements.
 You can also use the operators in SQL statements and mainly below-listed operators are used by SQL statements: